Skip to main content

 102

-Now, if we were to sell 3 of these items again, it would result in a split order line;
+Now, if we were to sell 3 of these items again, it would result in the sale of products with a different purchase price.

 This is a very basic example of sales on organization units that use the FIFO stock valuation method.